-Sardinia, an island 300 km off the west coast of Italy has been catergorised as a Blue Zone, which are regions of the world where people regularly live longer than elsewhere in the world.
+Sardinia, an island 300 km off the west coast of Italy has been categorised as a Blue Zone, which are regions of the world where people regularly live longer than elsewhere in the world.
 There is much speculation as to why people in these regions live to a ripe old age and diet is likely to be an important factor.

 Yet it may be more than the foods eaten—cereals, vegetables, fruits, legumes, nuts, olive oil, wine and coffee—that contributes to the robust health of the Sardinian people.
 It may also be that the foods eaten in Sardinia are predominately locally produced and minimally processed.

-Traveling through Sardinia my husband and I have witnessed men in the hill country herding goats; the milk predominately used for making a variety of cheeses.
+Travelling through Sardinia my husband and I have witnessed men in the hill country herding goats; the milk predominately used for making a variety of cheeses.
 We saw small farms where grains, olives and citrus fruits are grown.
-On one leg of our cycle journey we even saw trucks transporting milk and grain to factories for bottling milk and the manufacture of pasta.
+On one leg of our cycle journey, we even saw trucks transporting milk and grain to factories for bottling milk and the manufacture of pasta.
 In the villages we visited, small delicatessens were selling freshly made bread, local cheeses and cured meats.

 Not only is it the food consumed, it is likely that the subsistence-based lifestyle is a major factor in the health of Sardinians; a lifestyle that is physically demanding and requires considerable time outdoors.
 However, what may be the most influential factor in the health of Sardinian’s may not be simply what people eat but how people eat, and the culture surrounding mealtimes.

 The most striking observation about the lifestyle when you arrive in Sardinia is the pace of life.
 People do not seem to be in a hurry to get anywhere.
 Life seems more relaxed.
 Time is spent socialising over a coffee or whilst purchasing a freshly cut wedge of cheese at the delicatessen.